UKeeeM/CS109-Project-/README.md

 <h3>Collection Factory</h3>
 The <a href="https://github.com/UKeeeM/CS109-Project-/blob/master/Collection%20Factory.ipynb">**Collection Factory**</a> is the mechanism for collecting all of the data requried for the application.
 The factory makes use of the reddit API to identify a broad range of articles similar to those we are expcting to use for prediction.
 The factory collects the comments related to each praticular article and then collects the article itself.

 <h3>Feature Factory</h3>
+The <a href="https://github.com/UKeeeM/CS109-Project-/blob/master/Feature%20Factory.ipynb">**Feature Factory**</a> is the mechanism for extracting usefull attributes from the commments, the articles and the relationship between them.
+Some of the fetures were created at collection time to reduce the amount of data that would be stored; but we expand on those features here.
+The premise of our application is that the top comments, will be sytanctically similar to the articles they are describing.
+For example, comments and users that use the same language of the article may increase the overall score of that article.
+The feature factory produces a large variety of these comparsions and we use EDA to determine the ones with the most predictive power.

 <h3>Exploratory Data Analysis</h3>
 Our exploratory data analysis shows that there is great variation between the reddit comments and the online articles.
 In this part of our project we looked through both the dataset of the reddit comments and the online articles.
 We cleaned up the dataset and added some additional columns as well as run some preliminary visualizations on them.
 Ultimately we selected features that we thought would be interesting to look at and applied them to the dataset using the code from the <a href="https://github.com/UKeeeM/CS109-Project-/blob/master/Feature%20Factory.ipynb">feature factory</a> and the <a href="https://github.com/UKeeeM/CS109-Project-/blob/master/Collection%20Factory.ipynb">collection factory</a>.
 Our analysis of the feature implemented dataset tells us that similarities between reddit comments and online articles tend to be on the lower end.
 A more detailed analysis of our EDA can be seen <a href="https://github.com/UKeeeM/CS109-Project-/blob/master/EDA.ipynb">here</a>.